GalMunGral/galmungal.github.io/theoretical-minimum.md

 ```
 </details>

+# 0. Preliminaries

+These languages

 ## Operating Systems
+A program consumes memory space and CPU time, A GUI program, in addition occupies screen space.
+However they all share the same hardware resources, so how does

+## Fundamental Theorem of Software Engineering (FTSE)
+**We can solve any problem by introducing an extra level of indirection. &mdash; David Wheeler**

 ## User Interface
 End users interact with computers through the **operating system shell**, which is named in contrast to "kernel".
 For someone familiar with the workings of computers, it is fairly natural to use command-line interface (CLI, such as Bash on Unix/Linux), where you issue commands to perform tasks and use the shell-specific scripting languages (such as Bash script) for automation.
 However, for the unitiated, this way of interaction is very unituitive compared to graphical user interface (GUI), which is a major type of direct manipulation interface.